-Consent Procedure
+Consent procedure

 All consent procedures adhere to ethical guidelines and relevant regulations, ensuring that participants' rights and welfare are protected throughout the study.
-Participants with the capacity to consent are provided with detailed information about the study, including its purpose, procedures, risks, and potential benefits.
-Written informed consent is obtained before any study-specific procedures are conducted.
+Participants with the capacity to consent are provided with detailed information about the study, including its purpose, procedures, risks and potential benefits.
+Written informed consent by completion of the informed consent form (online supplemental material 1) is obtained before any study-specific procedures are conducted.